LilianaSepulveda/holberton-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile type of file named iamafila in /tmp/ directory ln -s /bin/ls __ls__ create a symbolic link to /bin/ls, named __ls__ cp -r *.html  .. copy all html file from current working directory to the parent of the working directory
+file /tmp/iamafile type of file named iamafila in /tmp/ directory ln -s /bin/ls __ls__ create a symbolic link to /bin/ls, named __ls__ cp -r *.html  .. copy all html file from current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u/ moves all files beginning with an uppercase letter to the directory /tmp/u